GeorgeHop/react-native-country-codes-picker/README.md

 # react-native-country-codes-picker

-:zap: :zap: :zap: This lib. provide multi lang. country picker with search functionality.
+:zap: :zap: :zap: This lib. provide multi lang. country picker or country list with search functionality.
 Fully crossplatform and supported on React-native and expo.
 Didn't find your country ?
 Just add the required countries or locales and make a PR. :zap: :zap: :zap:

 ## Coming soon :muscle: :pray: